Isaacng64/Project-3/apex Styleguide.md

 ## Testing

-* Please use '@isTest' attribute to declare test methods rather then the 'testmethod' modifier.
+* Please use `@isTest` attribute to declare test methods rather then the `testmethod` modifier.
 * When writing test cases, always use Test.startTest(); and Test.stopTest(); methods and indent the code between those method calls.

 ## Naming Conventions

 ### Classes and Triggers

 Make sure to name your classes/ triggers after their functionality.
-Triggers should be verbs and end with 'Trigger'.
+Triggers should be verbs and end with `Trigger`.

 ### Test Classes

-For naming your test classes, please use the best practice of specifying the type of unit test in all caps (eg.,'TP', 'TN', 'TB', 'TRU'), followed by an underscore, then the name of the class you are testing.
-For broader test cases use the convention of 'TEST_ClassUnderTest'.
+For naming your test classes, please use the best practice of specifying the type of unit test in all caps (eg.,`TP`, `TN`, `TB`, `TRU`), followed by an underscore, then the name of the class you are testing.
+For broader test cases use the convention of `TEST_ClassUnderTest`.